TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/spot_detection_functions.md

 gaussian_high_pass(viewer.layers['spots'].data)
 ```

 Note that we are just returning `ImageData`, so there is no information passed about colormaps, blending, etc. If we want to specify that, we would need to annotate as [`LayerDataTuple`](https://napari.org/stable/guides/magicgui.html#returning-napari-types-layerdatatuple).
+(We will do this in the next example.)
 For now you will need to manually or programmatically set any colormap/blending settings.
 (Let's also hide the previous filtering output.)

 ```{code-cell} ipython3